-At the end of the current fiscal year, the City had loans payable of \$2,868,679 and notes payable of \$1,852,265 along with lease debt of \$44,965 (Police Vehicles and Radios).
+At the end of the current fiscal year, the City had loans payable of \$2,820,307 and notes payable of \$912,845.
 The loans payable represent water and sewer utility system debt, both secured by specified revenue sources.
-The notes payable are also secured by specified revenue sources in General Government for purchase of the Public Works Complex land, the construction of the Public Works Complex, the renovation of City Hall and the renovation and addition constructions to the Police Department building.
+The notes payable are also secured by specified revenue sources in General Government for purchase of the Public Works Complex land, the construction of the Public Works Complex and the renovation of City Hall.